Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Hiking to Wiñay Wayna

 The short Inca Trail hike begins now, as we set off for Wiñay Wayna (2,650m / 8,695ft), which means 'Forever Young.'
-It's an uphill climb with some flat parts, and our efforts rewarded sumptuously on the 3-4 hour route.
+It's an uphill climb with some flat parts, and our efforts are rewarded sumptuously on the 3-4 hour route.

 Beautiful orchids, waterfalls, and lovely views of the Sacred Valley abound as we rise up the mountainside.
 We’ll also be able to see Machu Picchu mountain, but not the main ruins.